-People who experience racing thoughts should take every effort to think about what is happening right now.
-Saying to themselves:,”I won’t worry about the past or the future, I’ll focus on what I can control,” is a good place to start.
+People who experience racing thoughts should try to focus on what is happening now.
+Saying to themselves, “I won’t worry about the past or the future, I’ll focus on what I can control,” is a good place to start.

 2. Take deep breaths

 The body’s natural panic response is to speed up the heart and breathing rate.
 This may happen when the mind begins racing.

 3. Think about other options

 Instead of, “I’ll get fired for that mistake,” change the thought to, “Everyone makes mistakes, and I’ll do what I can to make it right.”

 4. Use mantras

 According to an older article in the International Journal of Behavioral Consultation and Therapy, mantras, or positive self-statements, are simple words or phrases that a person can repeat to calm their mind.
 Some people find them useful in times of panic and racing thoughts.

 Repeating phrases such as, “I can get through this,” or “It will be okay,” might help.

 Mantras allow the mind to focus on one simple positive or encouraging thought.
 This turns the mind away from its racing thoughts.